 A Fight for Private Property Rights

-To address these concerns, the Florida Legislature passed HB 621, a new squatters law in Florida, effective July 1, 2024.
-This law strengthens property owners' rights and makes the eviction process in Florida faster for unauthorized occupants.
+To address these concerns, the Florida Legislature passed HB 621 known as the squatters bill during the 2024 Session.
+The bill now a new squatters law in Florida, effective July 1, 2024.
+This strong law helps property owners' rights.

 What is a Squatter?